smirarab/sepp/tutorial/sepp-tutorial.md

 Sample Datasets: default parameters
 ------------------------------------

 -   Copy test datasets into your directory.
-Test datasets are part of the distribution and can be found under `/test/unittest/data` (use the directory where you unpacked SEPP instead of
+    Test datasets are part of the distribution and can be found under `/test/unittest/data` (use the directory
+    where you unpacked SEPP instead of
     `~/sepp`).
-For example, on Unix
+For example, on Unix run:
-    run:

     ```
-    cp -R ~/sepp/test/unittest/data/* .
+    ln -s ~/sepp/test/unittest/data/mock .
     ```

     Note that on the VM, the files to copy are found in